-Here the auditor tells about the procedures which can be used for internal control such as “provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition” etc. Because of some limitation, there can be cases that even after adequate internal control there can be some misstatements.
+Here the auditor tells about the procedures which can be used for internal control such as “provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition,” etc. Because of some limitations, there can be cases that, even after adequate internal control, there can be some misstatements.
 Auditor has also mentioned the same in this report.

 Audit Report Example of Tesco Plc

-Tesco is a multinational groceries company in the U.K. It is the third largest retailer in the world by revenue.
-Below is the snippet of auditor report for FY 18 which has been prepared by Deloitte.
-If we compare from the auditor report example for Facebook which has been mentioned above, the audit report example for Tesco seems to be more elaborative and larger in size and nature.
+Tesco is a multinational grocery company in the U.K. It is the third-largest retailer in the world by revenue.
+Below is the snippet of the auditor report for FY 18, which has been prepared by Deloitte.
+If we compare from the auditor report example for Facebook, which has been mentioned above, the audit report example for Tesco seems to be more elaborative and larger in size and nature.

 Below are some main parts of the sample audit report.

-Opinion: As per Deloitte their financial statements and basis for statements are as per IFRS (International Financial Reporting Standards).
-For their auditing the have selected Group Income Statement, Group Statement of Comprehensive Income, Group and Parent Company Balance Sheet, Statement of Change in equity, Cash flow statement and related notes.
+Opinion: As per Deloitte, their financial statements and basis for statements are as per IFRS (International Financial Reporting Standards).
+For their auditing, they have selected Group Income Statement, Group Statement of Comprehensive Income, Group and Parent Company Balance Sheet, Statement of Change in equity, Cash flow statement, and related notes.

 The basis for Opinion: In this part, auditors mentioned that conducted audit is in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable laws.

-Summary of audit approach: In this part, at first auditor specified the key matters for audit which are-
+Summary of audit approach: In this part, at first auditor specified the critical matters for audit which are-

 - Store impairment review;